mcburton/writing/annotatedbib.markdown

 	- Pannapacker defines digital humanities in a way I really like.
 His definition situates DH within a larger academic cultural context, a context that is specifically undergoing a radical change.
 He sums it up - "Digital humanities is a comprehensive activist project that uses technology to respond to the interconnected cultural and structural problems of academe." he goes on "It redefines the nature of academic careers while dealing with longstanding disciplinary conversations.
 And it engages in complex, theoretical heavy lifting while building projects that are often based on the Internet, available to the public, and indisputably useful...Like the founders and builders of museums, libraries, concert halls, and critical editions in the last century, digital humanists are creating the new infrastructure of our history and culture and changing the nature of education and scholarship."
 	- I think it is no coincidence that I see many self-identified digital humanists writing blog posts, articles and op-eds not only about the changes in their own discipline, but about the broader changes happening in higher education.
 While the focus is generally on the humanities, the university as an institution or about the nature of being a scholar in general, the sciences do come into play, at least in their relation to the institution.
 Scientific research however is generally not a topic oft written about in this context.

+Report on Summit Accomplishments.
+2005.
+Summit on Digital Tools for the Humanities
+	-"It was the consensus of participants that only about six percent of humanist scholars go beyond general purpose information technology and use digital resources and more complex digital tools in their scholarship"
+	- "When information technology is introduced into a discipline or some social activity there seem to be two stages.
+First, the technology is used to automate what users were already doing, but now doing it better, faster and possibly cheaper.
+In the second stage (which does not always occur), a revolution takes place.
+Entirely new phenomena arise." they are talking about skeuomorthism and two phases of technological adoption, first scientists did their arthimetic faster, then they started simulating.
+	- "It is the belief of the Organizing Committee that humanists are on the verge of such a revolutionary change in their scholarship, enabled by information technology.
+The objective of the Summit was to test that hypothesis and challenge some leading humanist scholars to enunciate what that revolutionary change might be and how to achieve it. "
+	- "four processes of humanistic scholarship where innovative change was occurring, and that, taken collectively, advancements in those areas could possibly lead to a new stage in humanistic scholarship:
+		- Interpretation
+		- Exploration of Resources
+		- Collaboration
+		- Visualization of Time, Space, & Uncertainty
+	- "In the next phase, interpretation may move from private to public, from informal to formal, as the interpreter rehearses and performs it, intending to persuade other readers to share an interest and some conclusions."
+This is the transition from knowledge to scholarship.
+I like the inclusion of "performance" as part of the making public part, its is reminiscent of Goffman, but it is the performance of your scholarly self in everyday life.
+	- In the Interpretation section this is basically a requirements process for a tool for use in the interpretation of texts.
+They perform a rudamentary UxD process with short use-case/user stories.
+They really need a UxD professional in the room to facilitate that kind of requirements brainstorming.
+It is a good start and highlights the need.
+I wonder if these scholars don't necessarily know that an entire class of professional exists to help them design tools.
+	- They envision a tool, "google search aide for scholars" that leverages the latest information retrieval tools.
+	- "Digital scholarly projects, especially if they use custom software for presentation and processing, demand a level of technical, managerial, and design expertise that content providers often do not possess."
+The are using a line of argument that talks about how the skills needed to implement a modern 'digital scholarly project' have extended far beyond the range of domain scholars.
+Collaborators, like archivists, programmers, etc. are necessary to provide technical expertise.
+Demand for technicals skills will push us away from individual author/scholar
+	- "peer review of tools" This is along the lines of Besser?'s arguement that thematic collections should count as scholarship.
+Given the huge demand for special collections and tools, we need to incentivize scholars to work on these projects.
+Unfortunately, as long as the heart and minds of scholars are focused on publishing journals & books than tools, archives, collections, and other "service" will play second fiddle.
+Given the lack of both money and attention it seems like this might be a solution to the problem.
+A significant require would be that these tools be open source, otherwise their long-term maintainence becomes problematics (although open source doesn't "solve" this problem it is a requirement for success in this regard).
+Also, it could be a temporary situation, at some point the landscape of tool needs will stabilize, the low hanging fruit will have been picked.
+It will become more difficult to make a tool contribution (although I'm sure there will always be a need for maintainence).
+Could the R project be an example of this?
+Who maintains R?
+How is it sustained?
+Has anyone gotten credit for making a contribution to R?
+	- "revolutionary change in digitally-enabled, humanities scholarship is possible because the “right” computer and communications technology aids permit new kinds of analysis and profoundly interactive collaboration that was not possible before."

+Davidson, Cathy.
+Humanities 2.0
+	- "More to the point, we need to ac-­ knowledge how much the massive compu-­ tational abilities that have transformed the sciences have also changed our field in ways large and small and hold possibilities for far greater transformation in the three areas—re-­ search, writing, and teaching—that matter most."
+COMPUTATION

 ## Scholarly Publishing